Alex-SY-Hong/LIGHT_platform/README.md

 ## Features

+### 1. Agent-Driven Automated Modeling and High-Throughput Screening

+* The LIGHT_platform Agent encompasses four core tasks/functionalities for machine learning model training and results generation, covering Unsupervised Learning, Supervised Learning (Regression & Classification), Best Agent Selection, and Sequential Execution of the entire workflow.

-### 1. Database Construction Module (Automated Data Extraction)
+### 2. Database Construction Module (Automated Data Extraction)

 This project builds a high-throughput literature data extraction system using the DeepSeek-32B model and PDF/HTML parsing tools (such as pdfplumber).

 All extracted results are stored in standardized JSON format, ensuring semantic consistency, traceability, and convenience for downstream modeling and processing.

-### 2. Agent-Driven Automated Modeling and High-Throughput Screening

-The intelligent agent completes the following tasks without manual intervention:

-* Parse the hydrogel database and determine the number of samples available for unsupervised learning.

-* Run the unsupervised learning module to analyze clustering patterns and the structural–property distribution of hydrogel components.

-### 3. Unsupervised Learning Module
+### 3. Final prediction

 This module explores the distribution and clustering patterns of hydrogels in the “structure–property space.”